 - Go to Admin.
 Select your site’s Property, then click Create View

-2. Select a relevant and descriptive name for your view, so you can easily tell what data is in this view when you see the name in a list.
+2. Select a relevant and descriptive name for your view, so you can easily tell what data is in this view when you see the name in a list (for example: Flipsnack catalogs, or Flipbooks or Magazines)

 Also select your time zone.